We are not yet at the point where we offer holistic smart management of both your EV charging and battery but we are working towards this.

 1. Don’t charge my EV from my battery!

-You can find this setting in Your Charging Controls.
-At the bottom of the page you can activate a toggle which means we won’t use your home battery energy to charge your EV.
+EV charging can drain your home battery.
+In Your Charging Controls, you can activate a toggle so Amber won’t use your home battery energy to charge your EV.

 2. I want to choose where my solar goes.